Principles for risk management and internal control at Norges Bank

 Internal control shall be put in place, including governance documents, processes, controls, routines and systems.
 Internal control shall be designed and implemented to provide reasonable assurance of achievement of objectives in operations/development, reporting and compliance.
 Control activities comprise regular controls and risk reducing measures.

 The Executive Board and the individual areas of operation shall periodically evaluate risk management and internal control frameworks.
-Pursuant to the Regulation on risk management and internal control at Norges Bank, the Executive Board shall evaluate its work and qualifications relating to the Bank’s risk management and internal control once a year.
+Pursuant to the Instructions relating to risk management and internal control at Norges Bank, the Executive Board shall evaluate its work relating to the Bank’s risk management and internal control at least once a year.